mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 ![image](https://user-images.githubusercontent.com/49656044/146057791-d63909fc-c215-4102-9dd2-913baa49a996.png)

-## Full JModelTest Results for 20 Samples from scattered places across North American, Siberia, and Japan
+## Alternatively Full JModelTest Results for 20 Samples from scattered places across North American, Siberia, and Japan

 https://mcmurtrs.github.io/lrr.fastqc.github.io/Final_all_over_dec12.min4.fasta.jmodeltest.html

-## Step 6: Run RAxML on the cluster
+## Alternatively Step 6: Run RAxML on the cluster
 - Now that we know which evolutionary model to use, we can change this in the one liner command for RAxML and start builing our tree!
 - Note that the parameters below are specifically for the Center for Quantitative Life Sciences cluster at Oregon State University
 - Instead of just blindly copying and pasting the command below (as I did the first time *rolls eyes*) lets dissect the contents and try to understand what each parameter means.